GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 rather than matching that class exactly.

 {% Aside %}

-A class attribute can be whatever you want it to be, mostly, but one thing that could trip you up is that you can't start either with a number, such as `.1element`.
+The value of a class attribute can be almost anything you want it to be.
+One thing that could trip you up, is that you can't start a class (or an ID) with a number, such as `.1element`.
 You can read more [in the specification](https://www.w3.org/TR/CSS21/syndata.html#characters).
 {% endAside %}

 ### ID selector